Chancellor's Professor of History, 2021-2024

 Essays in Edited Collections

 "Rethinking Sexual Violence and the Marketplace of Slavery: White Women, the Slave Market and Enslaved People's Sexualized Bodies in the Nineteenth-Century South," in Sexuality and Slavery: Reclaiming Intimate Histories in the Americas, eds.
-Daina Ramey Berry and Leslie Harris (Forthcoming University of Georgia Press, 2018)
+Daina Ramey Berry and Leslie Harris (Athens: University of Georgia Press, 2018), 109-123.

 "Mistresses in the Making: White Girls, Mastery and the Practice of Slaveownership in the Nineteenth-Century South," in Women's America, Volume 8: Refocusing the Past.
 Eds.
 Linda Kerber, Jane Sherron De Hart, Cornelia Hughes Dayton, and Judy Wu (Oxford University Press, 2015)

 "'[S]he could...spare one ample breast for the profit of her owner': White Mothers and Enslaved Wet Nurses' Invisible Labor in American Slave Markets."
 Slavery and Abolition 38, No. 2 (April 2017): 337-355.

 Daina Ramey Berry, The Price for Their Pound of Flesh: The Value of the Enslaved, from Womb to Grave, in the Building of a Nation (Boston: Beacon Press, 2017), in Journal of African-American History 103, No. 3 (Summer 2018): 448-451.